Diabetes advocate lambastes Minn. Senate GOP for omitting insulin act

-ST. PAUL — The nationwide movement to lower insulin costs might be reaching a fever pitch, but for advocate Quinn Nystrom, its successes are little more than moral victories in the face of what she sees as legislative stonewalling down in St. Paul.
+ST. PAUL, Minn. — The nationwide movement to lower insulin costs might be reaching a fever pitch, but for advocate Quinn Nystrom, its successes are little more than moral victories in the face of what she sees as legislative stonewalling down in St. Paul.

 The media coverage has certainly been there — Nystrom has had an eight-minute profile by CBS, sit-downs with PBS Newshour, write-ups in the St. Paul Pioneer Press, The Washington Post and on STATnews.com in recent weeks.
 That’s likely to intensify as presidential candidate Sen. Bernie Sanders announced Thursday, July 11, he will travel with a caravan of Americans, including Nystrom, to Canada later this month as they purchase cheaper insulin.
 This will be the group’s third trip across the border.